carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 ## Console app rating

-Sometimes, some use case is going to be executed from a cronjob o command line.
+Sometimes, some use case is going to be executed from a Cron job o command line.
 As an example, batch processing or some testing command lines for accelerating the development.